 Geography and distribution

-Berkheya purpurea is found in South Africa at elevations of 1,500–3,000 m from the mountains of the Eastern Cape to the Drakensberg in KwaZulu-Natal and also in Lesotho and Orange Free State.
+Berkheya purpurea is found in South Africa at 1,500–3,000 m above sea level, from the mountains of the Eastern Cape to the Drakensberg in KwaZulu-Natal and also in Lesotho and Orange Free State.

 Overview: Berkheya purpurea is a rhizomatous perennial forming a dense prickly rosette of foliage.